 - letters of recommendation

 - When trying to schedule a virtual meeting, provide your instructor with options.
-For example, email three different date/time options when you are available to meet virtually.
+First, check their office hours.
+Next, consider emailing three different date/time options when you are available to meet virtually.

 - Keep all communications professional.